 New to OmniFocus 3?
-Or, do want to fill in some gaps in your knowledge?
+Or, do you want to fill in some gaps in your knowledge?
 Learn how to make productive use of OmniFocus on Mac, iPhone, iPad, Web, and Apple Watch.

 This in-depth session covers OmniFocus concepts, features and best practices to support you in using OmniFocus effectively on Mac, iOS, Apple Watch, and the Web.
 No prior knowledge or experience with OmniFocus is assumed.